-Purchases that require Google Play's billing system
+Unless otherwise permitted by the Payments policy, purchases that require use of Google Play's billing system include:

 - App functionality or content (such as an ad-free version of an app or new features not available in the free version); and

-Purchases that are not supported by Google Play's billing system
+Purchases that are not supported by Google Play's billing system include:

 - Payment of a credit card or utility bill.

 We recognize that the global pandemic has resulted in many businesses having to navigate the challenges of moving their physical business to digital and engaging customers in a new way, for example, moving in-person experiences and classes online.
-For the next 12 months, these businesses will not need to comply with our Payments policy, and we will continue to reassess the situation over the next year.
+For that reason, these businesses will not be required to use Google Play's billing system for the next nine months, and we will continue to assess the situation over the next year.

 Yes.
 Google Play’s developer policies — including the requirement that apps use Google Play’s billing system for in-app purchases of digital goods — apply to all apps on Google Play, including Google’s own apps.